Want to make sure that your Project Templates are optimized and ready for the most efficient use?

-1. Ensure your Project Template has a Project Due Date
+1. Ensure your Project Template has a Project Start/Due Date

-Check that your template has a project due date.
-This due date acts as a link between your project template and any new projects created from this template to ensure that action durations and dependencies transfer over to the new project.
+Check that your template has a project start and/or due date.
+This acts as a link between your project template and any new projects created from this template to ensure that action durations and dependencies transfer over to the new project properly.

-Pro-tip: Ensure your new project also has a project due date at creation.
-If your template has a project due date, then when creating a new project from the template the project due date will automatically be populated for the new project.
+Pro-tip: Ensure your new project also has a project start and/or due date at creation.
+If your template has a project start/due date, then when creating a new project from the template the project start/due date will automatically be populated for the new project.